selfrefactor/rambda/NEXT_VERSION_CHECKLIST.md

 - construct - it is class helper and classes are not very functional oriented
 - constructN
 - into - no support for transducer as it is overly complex to implement, understand and read.
+- invert - overly complicated and limited use case
+- invertObj
+- invoker

-- keysIn
+- keysIn - we shouldn't encourage extending object with `.prototype`
 - lift
 - liftN
-- lt
-- lte
-- mapAccum
+- mapAccum - `Ramda` example doesn't looks convincing
 - mapAccumRight
-- memoizeWith
-- mergeDeepLeft
+- memoizeWith - hard to imagine its usage in context of `R.pipe`/`R.compose`
-- mergeDeepWith
+- mergeDeepWith - limited use case
 - mergeDeepWithKey
 - mergeWithKey

-- nAry
+- nAry - hard to argument about and hard to create meaningful TypeScript definitions
-- nthArg
+- nthArg - limited use case
-- o
+- o - enough TypeScript issues with `R.pipe`/`R.compose` to add more composition methods
-- otherwise
+- otherwise - naming is confusing
-- pair
-- partialRight
-- pathSatisfies
-- pickBy
+- pair - `left-pad` types of debacles happens partially because of such methods that should not be hidden, bur rather part of your code base even if they need to exist.
+- partialRight - I dislike `R.partial`, so I don't want to add more methods that are based on it
 - pipeWith
-- project
+- project - naming is confusing, but also limited use case
 - promap

-- reduceRight
-- reduceWhile
+- reduceRight - I find `right/left` methods confusing so I added them only where it makes sense.
+- reduceWhile - functions with 4 inputs - I think that even 3 is too much
 - reduced
-- remove
+- remove - nice name but it is too generic.
+Also, `Rambdax` has such method and there it works very differently
-- scan
+- scan - hard to explain
 - sequence
 - splitWhenever
-- swap
 - symmetricDifferenceWith
 - andThen
 - toPairsIn
 - transduce
 - traverse
 - unary
 - uncurryN
-- unfold
-- unionWith
+- unfold - similar to `R.scan` and I find that it doesn't help with readability
+- unionWith - why it has its usage, I want to limit number of methods that accept more than 2 arguments
 - until
-- useWith
+- useWith - hard to explain
 - valuesIn
-- xprod
+- xprod - limited use case
 - thunkify
-- default
 ---
 Double check